sonarplugins/sonarplugins.github.io/_posts/2025-03-11-bitegardenReport.markdown

 description: Generate your project report in PDF, Excel or from a customizable Open Document (ODT)
 details:
 seo:
-  name: Report for SonarQubeâ¢ Server
+  name: Report for SonarQube Server
-  headline: Report for SonarQubeâ¢ Server - SonarQube Plugin
+  headline: Report for SonarQube Server - SonarQube Plugin
   type: ItemPage

 ---